 “BERG provides a platform for scholars including academics and PhD students at Queen Mary University of London who are interested in understanding systemic and interactive phenomena in business life.
 We believe that actors, such as business organisations and managers, are not acting and deciding independently of their environment but that an understanding of the embeddedness of such actors in their systemic environment is providing important insights into understanding managerial and business phenomena.”
 Professor Stephan Henneberg – BERG Director

 The Business Ecosystems Research Group (BERG) brings together academics and senior professionals with extensive experience of researching and leading some of the world's top businesses firms.

-Professor of Marketing and Strategy
+Director of BERGProfessor of Marketing and Strategy

 Senior Lecturer in Information Management

-Reader in Organisational Theory and Behaviour
+Professor in Organisational Theory and Behaviour

-Dr Pietro Panzarasa is a Reader at the QMUL and a Research Fellow at the Centre for Complexity Science, Imperial College London.
+Pietro Panzarasa is a Professor at the QMUL and a Research Fellow at the Centre for Complexity Science, Imperial College London.
 Before joining QMUL, he held appointments at Bocconi University and at the School of Electronics and Computer Science of the University of Southampton, where he joined the Intelligence, Agents, Multimedia Group.
 He also held visiting and postdoctoral positions at Columbia University (New York City) and Carnegie Mellon University (Pittsburgh, PA).
 His research lies at the intersection of complex systems, social network analysis, and organization science, and has focused on social capital and the evolution of large-scale complex networks in a variety of empirical domains, including smart cities, scientific collaboration, medical innovation, peer support online systems, international trade, technological and transportation systems.

 Lecturer in International Business and Strategy